• Skip to primary navigation

 This is another old cake recipe, which most Romanian grandmothers have a recipe for, they are all slightly different but the principle is the same: one simple dough, jam and nuts.

-It is a cake made mostly in the winter months, not because its taste fits that season better, but mostly because it is made with ingredients, which were found in the pantry mostly in the winter months during my grandmother's time, ingredients like jam, nuts, and lard.
+It is a cake made mostly in the winter months, not because its taste fits that season better, but mostly because it is made with ingredients, which were found in the pantry mostly in the winter months during my grandmother's time, such as jam, nuts, and lard.

 Apricot Jam Crumble Cake